Plan before landing

 Alipay visitor card setup is best handled through the live app or official help path when screen flows change.

-UnionPay International and carrier eSIM pages are best used as live official references rather than copied screen-by-screen media.
+Use UnionPay International and carrier eSIM pages as live references when screen flows or plan terms may change.

 Solve one thing